tomjsimm/tomjsimm/README.md

 # Hello there, I'm Tom 👋

 Welcome to my GitHub profile!
-I am currently Head of DevOps UKI @ DEPT®
+I am currently Head of DevOps UKI @deptagency

 ## About Me